-Leases with an initial term of 12 months or less are not recorded on the statement of financial condition; the Company recognizes lease expense for these leases on a straight-line basis over the lease term.
+Leases with an initial term of 12 months or less are not recorded on the consolidated balance sheet; the Company recognizes lease expense for these leases on a straight-line basis over the lease term.
 Most leases include an option to renew and the exercise of lease renewal options is at our sole discretion.
 The Company did not include the renewal options as part of the right of use assets and liabilities.